-TrueDEK® Classic Foundations
+TrueDEK® Classic Bases

 TrueDEK® Classic foundations make it easy to build custom, stylish showers with your choice of tile or stone finishing materials.
 These pre-sloped foundations can be installed and waterproofed in a day, depending on the complexity and framing needs of your project, and ready for tile or stone the following day.

 Structural TrueDEK foundations are designed to span 16″ on-center joist systems (spaced 14½″ apart) with help from supplemental blocking to support all edges and the drain hole area.
 If your joists are farther apart, it’s not a problem; just use blocking to reduce the gaps between joists to an acceptable distance.
 And forget about the need for expensive joist modifications to make a level-entry shower.
 You won’t have to notch, lower, or reinforce code compliant joists when using a TrueDEK foundation.
 If your goal is a zero threshold, level-entry shower, using TrueDEK foundations can save you time and money.

 At a mere ⅞″-thick, it’s easy to match a TrueDEK Classic foundation with the surrounding subfloor assembly (when prepped for tile, stone, or vinyl) to create seamless transitions between the shower and the rest of the room.
 Showers free of a curb are safer and the results are impressively good looking.

 You can cut a TrueDEK Classic to most any size or shape you want.
 Because these foundations are so strong, cuts can be made as close as 6″ from the drain hole—no competitive product comes close.
 Plus, TrueDEK Classic foundations are structurally complete—the pathway to the drain is continuously sloped and uninterrupted to avoid any possibility of a leak.